da-the-dev/obsidian-notes/Statistics/Joint probability.md

 \end{cases}
 $$

-To find a probability, take an integral over interval as many interval as there are variables.
+To find a [[probability]], take an integral over interval as many interval as there are variables.
 In this case, we would need to take a double integral.

 # Marginal distributions
 To find only the density function of one of the variables, take the integral over every variable, except the target one.
 Take the task restrictions into consideration.